BSMP-Coders/intermediate-storytelling-with-ai/lesson-2.3/activities.md

 6. Select and implement one of the methods suggested, will the graph make sense to your users?discuss usefulness (e.g. correlation one)

-# 🧪 Activity: Are there other data sets or domains you'd be interested in to analyze?
+# 🧪 Activity 4: Reflect - Are there other data sets or domains you'd be interested in to analyze?

-# 🧪 Activity: Review learn module homework (uses jupyter notebooks)
+# 🧪 Activity 5: Review learn module homework (uses jupyter notebooks)